Marcisbee/esjson/README.md

-   -i, --include            array of file paths to include (default: *.json) -e, --exclude            array of file paths to exclude (default: node_modules/**) -a, --allow              rules for definitions and keys to allow (example: additionalProperties:name:MyDefinition)
+   -i, --include            array of file paths to include (default: *.json) -e, --exclude            array of file paths to exclude (default: node_modules/**) -a, --allow              rules for definitions and keys to allow (example: additionalProperties:name:MyDefinition) --empty                  array of file paths to allow to be empty
 ```

 # Motivation